Jane Barlow: Death

+Barlow died on 17 April 1917, in Bray.
+In its glowing obituary (18 April 1917), The Irish Times reported nothing of her health, nor a cause of death.

+Barlow is buried with her father, mother, and one of her sisters at Mount Jerome Cemetery, Dublin.

 Works

 Barlow published under her own name and under the pseudonym Felix Ryark.
 She co-wrote with her father under the pseudonym Antares Skorpios.
 Barlow's novels and poetry collections include: